What Is Gas Gangrene?

 - wounds that are very deep

-- wounds that are contaminated with stool or dirt
+- wounds that are contaminated with stool or dirt, especially those that might occur on a farm

-You are at an increased risk for developing this condition if you have:
+You are also at an increased risk for developing this condition if you have:

 - colon cancer